 Facebook allows users to leave reviews about your business, so keep that page up to date with your current logo and contact info.

-Twitter’s unique usernames mean it’s possible someone could take your business name – so secure your Twitter handle and be as active or inactive as you wish.
-This way, you’ll be discoverable, and you’ll be able to directly respond to any requests or criticism that pops up in the Twitterverse.
+X’s (formally Twitter) unique usernames mean it’s possible someone could take your business name – so secure your X handle and be as active or inactive as you wish.
+This way, you’ll be discoverable, and you’ll be able to directly respond to any requests or criticism that pops up.

 Instagram is becoming a multi-purpose communication tool that is wildly popular with younger homeowners.
-Again, searchability and discoverability is key on this platform.
+Again, searchability and discoverability are key on this platform.

 Download our FREE Plumber Hiring Guide to SUPERCHARGE recruitment for your plumbing business!

 As we said before, every consumer is constantly considering and reconsidering each purchase decision.
 With a near endless ocean of information and options at everyone’s fingertips, it can be quite difficult to build any amount of brand loyalty.

 This is why the road to customer retention starts with a shift in mindset.
 It’s not a given that an existing customer will continue to ring you up every time they need a residential plumbing business.

 Now this doesn’t mean you need to constantly grovel at the feet of each customer, but a genuine sense of gratitude goes a long way in reinforcing a customer’s decision to continue their relationship with you.